The brick-and-mortar bank may perish before you do.

 If you’re unimpressed with the rates and fees your bank offers and charges, consider moving your money to a credit union.
 There are pros and cons, but many Americans are finding the good outweighs the bad.
 Learn more by watching Consolidated Credit’s video Credit Unions vs. Banks.

 If you want to dabble in Fintech just a bit, you can try online calculators and budgeting programs.
-Check out Consolidated Credit’s Simple Savings Calculator, then consider using free programs like Mint and Power Wallet, which help you save money by visualizing where you spend it.
+Check out Consolidated Credit’s Simple Savings Calculator, then consider using free programs like Mint, which helps you save money by visualizing where you spend it.